LDonn32/pands-weekly-tasks/README.md

 I create the normal distribution next with the information given in the task: 1000 values, mean=5, std=2.

 ```
-# Create a normal distribution.
+# Create a normal distribution with the values, mean and standard deviation given in task outline.
 mean = 5
 std_dev = 2
 num_samples = 1000